 There are several beaches between Newport Beach and Laguna where people have reported finding sea glass.

-As on most of your sea glass hunts, be sure to look for spots where small pebbles and seashells have gathered between the low and high tideline.
+Be sure to look for spots where small pebbles and seashells have gathered between the low and high tideline.

 Avoid smooth, sandy beaches.
 It’s unlikely you’ll find sea glass in these areas.